 §24-30-202 (1), C.R.S.
-(State Controller Authority to Determine Payment Processes)

-§24-30-202.4 (3.5) C.R.S.
+(State Controller Authority to Determine Payment Processes) §24-30-202.4 (3.5) C.R.S.
 (Vendor Offset)

 - 2.1.
-Common Policy Payment A payment made by a State Agency to another State Agency with an internal service fund, such as the Governor's Office of Information Technology, the Department of Personnel & Administration, or the Department of Law, for services provided by those State Agencies to multiple other State Agencies.
+Common Policy Payment A payment made by a State Agency to another State Agency with an internal service fund, such as the Governor's Office of Information Technology, the Department of Personnel and Administration, or the Department of Law, for services provided by those State Agencies to multiple other State Agencies.
 The General Assembly provides spending authority to both the State Agency purchasing the services and the State Agency providing the services. - 2.2.
-Delinquent Payable A Payable is delinquent if a disbursement is not made within fortyfive days after a liability arises, unless the time of payment has been otherwise provided in the Commitment Voucher.
+Delinquent Payable A Payable is delinquent if a disbursement is not made within forty-five days after a liability arises, unless the time of payment has been otherwise provided in the contract or Purchase Order.
 A Payable being disputed by a contractor or State Agency or Institution of Higher Education shall become delinquent if a disbursement is not made within forty-five days after resolution of the dispute. - 2.3.
 Payable A Payable is a liability incurred by the State.
 A liability shall arise upon receipt of supplies and services and a correct notice of the amount due.
-A liability shall not arise if a good faith dispute exists as to the State Agency's or Institution of Higher Education's obligation to pay all or a portion of the liability. - 2.4.
-Payment Terms Contractual obligations between a State Agency or Institution of Higher Education and a contractor regarding timing, amount, and preconditions of payment, as evidenced in a Commitment Voucher or on an invoice.
+A liability shall not arise if a good faith dispute exists as to the State Agency or Institution of Higher Education's obligation to pay all or a portion of the liability. - 2.4.
+Payment Terms Contractual obligations with a contractor regarding timing, amount, and preconditions of payment, as evidenced in a Commitment Voucher or on an invoice.

 - 3.1.
 Payment on Time - 3.1.1.
-Payments shall be processed in a timely manner and made within the allowable discount period to ensure the State Agency or Institution of Higher Education takes advantage of purchase discounts, if economically beneficial to the State.
-All payment processing timelines shall begin upon the acceptance of a correct invoice by the State Agency or the Institution of Higher Education and the delivery of goods or completion of the services provided unless specifically stated otherwise in a Commitment Voucher. - 3.2.
+Payments shall be processed in a timely manner and made within the allowable discount period to ensure the State takes advantage of purchase discounts, if economically beneficial to the State.
+All payment processing timelines shall begin upon the State's acceptance of a correct invoice and the delivery of goods or completion of the services provided unless specifically stated otherwise in a Commitment Voucher. - 3.2.
 Interest Payment on Delinquent Payables - 3.2.1.
 State Agencies and Institutions of Higher Education shall process invoices and other notices of liability as efficiently as possible in order to ensure payment in accordance with contractual or invoice terms, and in the absence of such terms, as soon as possible, or in accordance with statutory provisions.
-A Delinquent Payable shall be assessed interest at the 1% per month or such other amount as may be required by §24-30-202(24), C.R.S.
-State Agencies and Institutions of Higher Education may pay other amounts as required by contract.
-All Commitment Vouchers shall provide for a reasonable time of payment considering the nature of the goods or services provided and review and approval required for payment.
+A Delinquent Payable shall be assessed interest at the 1% per month, or such other amount as may be required by §24-30-202(24), C.R.S.
+All written contracts and Purchase Orders shall provide for a reasonable time of payment considering the nature of the goods or services provided and review and approval required for payment.
 If no time for payment has been provided for in writing, interest on the unpaid balance shall be calculated beginning with the forty-fifth day after the liability for such payment arises under this Fiscal Rule.
-The liability arises when a State Agency or Institution of Higher Education has received and accepted a correct notice of the amount due. - 3.3.
-Interagency Purchases and Payments - 3.3.1.
-A State Agency or Institution of Higher Education shall make payment for purchases of goods and services from another State Agency or Institution of Higher Education within 30 days after receipt of a valid invoice.
-Where possible and practical payments shall be made by an interagency document in lieu of a state warrant. - 3.4.
-Disputes Arising from Interagency Agreements